nzrjamm/Audio_visual_Deepfake/README.md

     ├── real/

-The dataset for this project is available on Kaggle.
+The DFDC dataset is available on Kaggle.
 You can download it [here](https://www.kaggle.com/c/deepfake-detection-challenge).

 ###Prepocessing
 scrtipts of preprocesing is in the src folder.